 We've been looking at and applying processes from a branch of sociocracy known as Sociocracy 3.0 (S3).
 The creators of S3 have built on the classic framework of sociocracy, with its lineage stretching back nearly two centuries, to evolve a wide range of practical guidelines to support effective governance and collaboration.

-We are planning to work with S3, at least initially, to inform our decision making and to help with other aspects of our work.
+We are planning to continue to work with S3 and offer learning opportunities, to help inform our decision making and to help with other aspects of our work.
 S3 offers readily actionable ways of accessing the ancient wisdom of the circle, and a discipline to help us refrain from polarising.